Curry heats up, helps Warriors take down Pelicans

 Curry’s 27 points came on only 9-of-25 shooting, including 3 of 13 on 3-pointers.

-Thompson had four 3-pointers to account for half of his 24 points and Iguodala added 14 points for the Warriors, who beat the Pelicans for the eighth straight time overall and ninth consecutive time at home.
+Thompson had four 3-pointers to account for half of his 24 points for the Warriors, who beat the Pelicans for the ninth straight time overall and 10th consecutive time at home.

 Curry’s first basket of the game, after an 0-of-10 start, had come on the Warriors’ previous possession.

-NOTES: Pelicans C DeMarcus Cousins, who battled foul trouble most of the game, was nailed with his sixth technical foul of the season in the fourth quarter.
+NOTES: The Warriors have beaten the Pelicans in 19 of their last 20 regular-season meetings. ...
+Pelicans C DeMarcus Cousins, who battled foul trouble most of the game, was nailed with his sixth technical foul of the season in the fourth quarter.
 Cousins moved into a tie for the NBA lead with Warriors PF Draymond Green. ...
 Pelicans SG Ian Clark received his 2017 NBA championship ring in a pregame ceremony on the court.
 Clark entered the game for the first time in the fourth quarter and played a scoreless eight minutes. ...
 Warriors coach Steve Kerr said of Clark, the club’s sixth-leading scorer last season: “He’s got a lot of fans in our locker room.” ...
-Kerr listed SF Kevin Durant (sprained ankle) as “day-to-day,” meaning his status for Monday’s home game against Sacramento has yet to be determined.
+Kerr listed SF Kevin Durant (sprained right ankle) as “day-to-day,” meaning his status for Monday’s home game against Sacramento has yet to be determined.